Security Architecture Fit Evaluation

 Engagement paths

-From architecture decision to control validation.
+From architecture review to control evidence.

 Engagements are scoped based on architecture complexity, integrations, data sensitivity, stakeholder availability, and evidence depth.
 Z1 provides fixed-fee options after scoping.